Monochromatic Sums and Products over $\mathbb{Q}$: Introduction

 \section{Introduction}

 ~ One of the oldest results in Ramsey theory is Schur's theorem \cite{schur}, from 1916.
 In order to prove that Fermat's last theorem is false in the integers mod $p$, Schur proved that in any finite coloring of $\mathbb{N}$, there are some $x$ and $y$ so that $x,y,x+y$ all receive the same color, i.e. that the pattern $\{x,y,x+y\}$ is \emph{partition regular}.
 Just over a decade later, van der Waerden proved that in a finite coloring of $\mathbb{N}$, there are arbitrarily long monochromatic arithmetic progressions.
-A few short years later, Rado \cite{rado} proved a far-reaching generalization of the theorems of Schur and van der Waerden, fully characterizing which linear systems of equations are partition regular.
+A few years later, Rado \cite{rado} proved a far-reaching generalization of the theorems of Schur and van der Waerden, fully characterizing which linear systems of equations are partition regular.
 One important corollary of Rado's theorem is the so-called Folkman's theorem, which generalizes Schur's theorem.
 Folkman's theorem states that in any finite coloring of $\mathbb{N}$, for any $n \ge 2$ there are $x_1, \cdots, x_n$ so that $\sum_{i \in S}x_i$ are all the same color, for any nonempty subset $S$ of $[n]$.
 Note that $n=2$ case is just Schur's result.
 In 1974, Hindman \cite{fsum} proved an infinitary version of Folkman's theorem.
 Hindman's Theorem states that in any finite coloring of $\mathbb{N}$, some color class contains an \emph{infinite} sequence and all its finite subset sums.
-In some sense, this is the best possible.
-The infinitary versions of the generalizations of Folkman's theorem that follow from Rado's theorem are false.
+This is about as general of a statement as one can possibly hope for, as far as infinitary Rado is concerned.
+In particular, the infinitary versions of the generalizations of Folkman's theorem that follow from Rado's theorem are false.
 For instance, one cannot also ask for terms of the form $2x_i+x_j$ to be the same color (see \cite{imre1}, \cite{imre2}).
-While the partition regularity of linear equations is well understood, even in the infinitary case, very little is known about the partition regularity of polynomial equations in general (see e.g. \cite{bergelson}, \cite{blm}).
-The general problem of determining whether or not such a system is partition regular is not even known to be decidable.
+While the partition regularity of linear equations is well understood, even in the infinitary case, very little is known about the partition regularity of polynomial equations in general (see e.g. \cite{bergelson}, \cite{blm}, \cite{logic}).